-I write code and do UIs for William Cohen's lab in the Machine Learning department of the School of Computer Science at CMU.
-You can find my complete CV online
+I write code, manage servers, and do UIs for Tom Mitchell's lab in the Machine Learning department of the School of Computer Science at CMU.
+You can find (a possibly dated version of) my complete CV online

-- April 2016 - present :: TensorLog :: With William Cohen.
+- April 2016 - June 2018 :: TensorLog :: With William Cohen.
 TensorLog is a differentiable deductive database which solves queries by expressing clauses of a logical theory as factor graphs.
 TensorLog on github.

 - June 2016 - 2017+ :: GNAT :: With William Cohen, Lidong Bing, Bhuwan Dhingra, Eli Whitney, Lam Wing Chang, Joseph Gibli.
 GNAT is A Grounded NELL-like AKBC Toolkit, and incorporates several knowledge base building and completion projects in an attempt to identify repeated tasks and develop tools suited to them.
 GNAT website; github of prototype tools.

 - Jan 2013 - 2016+ :: ProPPR :: With William Cohen, William Wang.
 Programming with Personalized Page Rank uses graph-walking algorithms to make inferences over logic program proof graphs.
 ProPPR on github.
 Resulted in: